apache/trafficcontrol/docs/source/api/deliveryservices_hostname_name_sslkeys.rst

 :state:           An optional field which, if present, contains the state entered by the user when generating certificate\ [#optional]_
 :version:         The version of the certificate record in Traffic Vault

+	.. versionadded:: 1.4

+:expiration:      The expiration date of the certificate for the :term:`Delivery Service`

 .. code- block:: http
 	:caption: Response Example